Ampersand: Programming languages

-In C, C++, and Go, a prefix & is a unary operator denoting the address in memory of the argument, e.g. &x, &func, &a[3].
+In C, C++, Rust and Go, a prefix & is a unary operator denoting the address in memory of the argument, e.g. &x, &func, &a[3].

 In C++ and PHP, unary prefix & before a formal parameter of a function denotes pass-by-reference.

 In Pascal, the & as the first character of an identifier prevents the compiler from treating it as a keyword, thus escaping it.

 In Fortran, the ampersand forces the compiler to treat two lines as one.
 This is accomplished by placing an ampersand at the end of the first line and at the beginning of the second line.

 In many implementations of ALGOL 60 the ampersand denotes the tens exponent of a real number.

 In Common Lisp, the ampersand is the prefix for lambda list keywords.

 Ampersand is the string concatenation operator in many BASIC dialects, AppleScript, Lingo, HyperTalk, and FileMaker.
 In Ada it applies to all one-dimensional arrays, not just strings.

 BASIC-PLUS on the DEC PDP-11 uses the ampersand as a short form of the verb PRINT.

 Applesoft BASIC used the ampersand as an internal command, not intended to be used for general programming, that invoked a machine language program in the computer's ROM.

 In some versions of BASIC, unary suffix & denotes a variable is of type long, or 32 bits in length.

 The ampersand was occasionally used as a prefix to denote a hexadecimal number, such as &FF for decimal 255, for instance in BBC BASIC.
 (The modern convention is to use "x" as a prefix to denote hexadecimal, thus xFF.)
 Some other languages, such as the Monitor built into ROM on the Commodore 128, used it to indicate octal instead, a convention that spread throughout the Commodore community and is now used in the VICE emulator.

 In MySQL, & has dual roles.
-As well as a logical AND, it additionally serves as the bitwise operator of an intersection between elements.
+As well as a logical AND, it serves as the bitwise operator of an intersection between elements.

 Dyalog APL uses ampersand similarly to Unix shells, spawning a separate green thread upon application of a function.

 In more recent years, the ampersand has made its way into the Haskell standard library, representing flipped function application: x & f means the same thing as f x.

 Perl uses the ampersand as a sigil to refer to subroutines: